yousefelsonbaty/expense_tracker/README.md

-# expense_tracker
+# Expense Tracker App

-A new Flutter project.
+An expense tracker application made for Android through Flutter by using Dart.

 ## Getting Started